microsoft/lisa/docs/install.md

 ## Prerequisites

-LISA needs to be installed on a computer which has network access the platform and the node to be tested.
+LISA needs to be installed on a computer which has network access to the platform and the node to be tested.

 - It is recommended that this computer at least has 2 CPU cores and 4GB memory.

 ## Notes

-:blue_book:	On Windows, after you finished a installation, or made a environment variable change, you might need to restart your shell before moving to next step, to make sure your changes take effect.
+:blue_book:	On Windows, after you finished an installation, or made an environment variable change, you might need to restart your shell before moving to next step, to make sure your changes take effect.